 - Live where you want

 While a first DUI offense with a BAC between 0.08 percent and .099 percent can result in three months probation and a fine of up to $300, a higher BAC or subsequent conviction could result in months to years of prison time along with thousands of dollars in fines, license suspension or revocation, a mandatory ignition interlock device, (IID), and more.
 IIDs alone can cost anywhere from $75 to $105 a month.
 That means one mistake can add up to thousands of dollars in expenses for a DUI in Pennsylvania.
 Lancaster DUI attorneys assist clients throughout the judicial process and work to protect the rights of Pennsylvania’s accused.

-The Law Offices of Steven E. Kellis will help you understand how PA drunk driving laws affect your case, and will work to expose rights violations, problems with field sobriety tests, blood and breath test issues, and other legal aspects that could help you avoid jail time and other penalties.
-We will work to dismiss or reduce the charges against you and get you back on your feet.
+The Law Offices of Steven E. Kellis will help you understand how PA drunk driving laws affect your case and will work to expose rights violations, problems with field sobriety tests, blood and breath test issues, and other legal aspects that could help you avoid jail time and other penalties.
+Our Lancaster DUI Lawyer will work to dismiss or reduce the charges against you and get you back on your feet.
 One mistake doesn’t have to equal lifelong punishment.